The Pilonidal RAF/Cleft Lift Procedure – A Cure Through Better Engineering.

 About early disease and acute abscesses

 Acute pilonidal abscesses should be treated with prompt surgical drainage.
 This is an office-based procedure and will yield prompt relief of pain.
 Don’t worry!
-The drainage procedure rarely causes significant discomfort and you should feel much better in hours.
-Antibiotics may be prescribed after a drainage procedure, but rarely should be prescribed without draining the acute abscess.
+The drainage procedure rarely causes significant discomfort, and you should feel much better within hours.
+Antibiotics may be prescribed after a drainage procedure but rarely should be prescribed without draining the acute abscess.

 Pit excision procedures

 After healing from an acute abscess drainage, pits may become visible in the natal cleft midline.
-What to do at this point in time is controversial.
+What to do at this point is controversial.
 Some surgeons recommend pit excision.
-While this may help prevent future acute abscesses or progression of pilonidal disease to a chronic abscess, this strategy has not been well researched.
+While this may help prevent future acute abscesses or the progression of pilonidal disease to a chronic abscess, this strategy has not been well-researched.
 Sometimes, pit excision can lead to worse disease.
-Pit excision or “picking” is only appropriate for those patients who have one or few pits and no sinus.
+Pit excision or “picking” is only appropriate for patients with one or few pits and no sinus.

 Each case should be treated individually.
 Often, conservative and non-excisional care is the best approach.

-Sometimes too, pilonidal disease skips the early stage and presents for the first time as advanced disease that affects a significant portion of the cleft.
-In this situation, cleft lift surgery is necessary and can prevent worse disease in the future.
+Pilonidal disease sometimes skips a early stage and presents for the first time as advanced disease that affects a significant portion of the cleft.
+Cleft lift surgery is necessary and the only appropriate option in this situation.

 The following diagrams demonstrate the principles of the cleft lift procedure.
 The portion of the body pictured here is the buttock area viewed while a person is lying on his/her stomach with the buttocks up facing the viewer and pulled apart to show the valley of the natal cleft.

 In the diagram below, the outline represents the contours of the buttocks and anal area.
-The dashed line is the rim of the natal cleft and is marked while a patient is standing in a relaxed position.
+The dashed line is the rim of the natal cleft and is marked while a patient stands in a relaxed position.
 When standing, these lines meet.
 With the patient lying flat on his/her stomach and the buttock cheeks taped apart (as in these diagrams), the valley of the natal cleft is revealed.
-The red dots within the natal cleft represent dilated pores or ‘pits’.
-The red dot in the upper left corner is the sinus (tunnel) opening that is often associated with a chronic pilonidal abscess.
+The red dots within the natal cleft represent dilated pores or ‘pits.’
+The red dot in the upper left corner is the sinus (tunnel) opening often associated with a chronic pilonidal abscess.

 In the diagram below, an island of skin is marked to the left of the midline.
-This purple area is excised and the flap is elevated off the right side of the cleft.
+This purple area is excised, and the flap is elevated off the right side of the cleft.
 The underlying abscessed tissue is unroofed and cleaned.
 The abscess cavity wall is preserved, as it will heal if in folded on itself.
 Next, the deep tissues of the ‘valley/cleft’ are sewn together (not shown) to accomplish three goals: 1) to make the cleft less shallow, 2) to re-contour the cleft to remove divots, and 3) to minimize tension on the flap.
 Minimizing tension on the flap is vital to preventing the incision from being dragged back into the cleft.
 The arrows show the direction of flap advancement (across at the top and middle of the cleft, and rotated around the anus).
+Hence, the name I prefer for the procedure is the Pilonidal RAF (rotational and advancement flap), as this better describes what the procedure is and is less confusing.

 A closed suction drain is inserted during surgery through a small hole at the upper portion of the flap and is placed under the flap.
 It drains fluid from under the skin flap so that the flap will stick to the underlying tissue.
 You or your helper will need to drain the fluid from a collection bulb twice a day while the drain is in place and you will need to keep track of how much fluid is being drained each day.
-The drain is usually removed around 7 – 10 after surgery once there are 2 consecutive days with less than 20 mls of fluid drainage.
-If you are travelling a significant distance to have surgery, you will be shown how to easily remove the drain yourself.
+The drain is usually removed 8 – 10 after surgery after 2 consecutive days with less than 15 CCs/mls of fluid drainage.
+If you travel a significant distance to have surgery, your helper will be shown how to easily remove the drain.

 How do I take care of the drain?